wisniewskikr/chrisblog-it-cloud/docker-compose/springcloud-docker-compose-circuit-breaker-hystrix/README.md

 1. User via Browser sends request to Service Gateway for content
 1. Service Gateway sends request to Service HelloWorld FE for content
 1. Service HelloWorld FE sends request to service HelloWorld BE for content
-1. Service HelloWorld BE sends back response to service HelloWorld FE with message, port and uuid
+1. Service HelloWorld BE is not available
-1. Service HelloWorld FE sends back response to Service Gateway with message, port of BE, uuid of BE, port of FE and uuid of FE
+1. Service HelloWorld FE sends back predefined response to Service Gateway with message, port of BE, uuid of BE, port of FE and uuid of FE
 1. Service Gateway sends back response to User via Browser with message, port of BE, uuid of BE, port of FE and uuid of FE

 ##### Launch